-Investors interested in long term healthcare market should be interested in the medical device industry as devices continue to play a prominent role in every level of healthcare.
+Investors interested in the long-term life sciences market should be interested in the medical device industry, as devices continue to play a prominent role in every level of healthcare.

-This market covers a wide range of health or medical instruments used in the treatment, mitigation, diagnosis or prevention of a disease or physical condition.
+This market covers a wide range of health and medical instruments used in the treatment, mitigation, diagnosis or prevention of diseases and physical conditions.
 As modern medicine is rapidly advancing, medical device development must keep up.

-Some medical devices examples include: neurostimulation devices, surgical implants, ultrasound imaging devices, and robotic medical technologies.
-Similar to how pharmaceutical companies are looking to help an unmet need, these medical device companies mirror this theme through their technologies.
+Some medical device examples are neurostimulation devices, surgical implants, ultrasound imaging devices, robotic medical technology and insulin pumps and insulin pens for diabetes.
+Similar to how pharmaceutical companies are looking to help an unmet need, medical device companies are looking to do the same through their technologies.

-Here, the Investing News Network (INN) breaks down how to invest in medical devices, and a more in depth look at what’s driving the industry today.
+Here, the Investing News Network breaks down how to invest in medical devices and gives a more in-depth look at what’s in store for the sector’s future.

 Invest in medical devices: What to know

-Medical device companies regularly go through extensive tests and trials for their technologies, which serves as a regulatory way to confirm their findings, or find elements that need refinement before fully entering the market.
-The completion of these can be a major boost to a company’s share price.
+Medical device companies regularly go through extensive tests and trials for their technologies, which serves as a regulatory way to confirm their findings or find elements that need refinement before fully entering the market.
+Completion can be a major boost to a company’s share price.

-These companies will often seek to show investors that their products are ready to enter the market and will be in demand right away — be it by a large demographic or by targeting a specific ailment in the population.
+Often medical device companies will seek to show investors that their products are ready to enter the market and will be in demand right away — be it by having a large demographic or by targeting a specific ailment in the population.

-The medical device sector is dominated by a handful of big players: From Johnson & Johnson (NYSE:JNJ), to Medtronic (NYSE:MDT), investors interested in large-cap companies will have no trouble finding what they’re looking for.
-Investors will also find smaller cap companies amidst the heavyweights — it’s just a matter of deciding where your risk appetite lies.
+The sector is dominated by a handful of big medical device manufacturers, such as Johnson & Johnson (NYSE:JNJ), Abbott Laboratories (NYSE:ABT), Stryker (NYSE:SYK) and Medtronic (NYSE:MDT).
+That means investors interested in large-cap companies will have no trouble finding what they’re looking for.
+Investors will also find smaller-cap companies amid the heavyweights — it’s just a matter of deciding where your risk appetite lies.

-Another aspect investors need to keep an eye on while investing in medical device companies is that the time of trials and the possibility of a share price bump once data from these tests is released.
-A company’s stock can have a big splash in a day, for example, when announcing positive results from a recent trial with regulatory agencies like the US Food and Drug Administration (FDA), or a similar agency in Europe or Asia.
+Another aspect investors need to keep an eye on while investing in medical device companies is the timeline of trials and the possibility of a share price bump once data from these tests is released.
+A company’s stock can have a big splash in a day, for example, when announcing positive results from a recent trial with the US Food and Drug Administration or an equivalent agency in Europe or Asia.

 Patentability also plays a big role in a medical device company’s plans.
-Once a product has been patented the company controls its every move and can choose to license it or make another type of deals to expand the reach of its device.
+Once a product has been patented, the company controls its every move and can choose to license it or make another type of deal to expand the reach of its device.

 Invest in medical devices: ETFs

-ETFs give investors a safer choice to put money on the market.
-With a pool of companies collectively making the ETF, any potential decrease wouldn’t significantly drive down the returns compared to placing a large investment with only one company.
+For those who prefer to mitigate risk factors, exchange-traded funds (ETFs) give investors a safer way to put money in the market.
+With exposure to various companies, any potential decrease in one stock won’t significantly drive down returns for the ETF as a whole.
 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.

 Typically, ETFs track an index.
-For medical devices, investors have two indices that can be followed, including the S&P Health Care Equipment Select Industry Index (INDEXSP:SPSIHE) and the Dow Jones US Select Medical Equipment Index (INDEXDJX:DJSMDQ).
+For medical devices, investors have two indices that can be followed: the S&P Health Care Equipment Select Industry Index (INDEXSP:SPSIHE) and the Dow Jones US Select Medical Equipment Index (INDEXDJX:DJSMDQ).

-The largest ETF in the medical device space is the iShares US Medical Device ETF (NYSEARCA:IHI).
-This ETF offers investors with exposure to US companies that manufacture and distribute medical devices.
+The largest ETF in the medical devices sector is the iShares US Medical Device ETF (ARCA:IHI).
+This ETF has a focus on US companies that manufacture and distribute medical devices.
 It also provides investors with targeted access to domestic medical device stocks.
-This passive ETF aims to track the Dow Jones U.S. Select Medical Equipment Index.
+This passive ETF tracks the Dow Jones US Select Medical Equipment Index.

-The other ETF for investor consideration is the SPDR S&P Health Care Equipment ETF (NYSEARCA:XHE), which tracks the S&P Health Care Equipment Select Industry Index.
-The fund’s top holdings include DexCom (NYSE:DXCM), Glaukos (NYSE:GKOS), Insulet (NASDAQ:PODD), Penumbra (NYSE:PEN) and Integra LifeSciences (NASDAQ:IART).
+The other ETF for investor consideration is the SPDR S&P Health Care Equipment ETF (ARCA:XHE), which tracks the S&P Health Care Equipment Select Industry Index.
+Out of 68 holdings, the top holdings are Mesa Laboratories (NASDAQ:MLAB), STAAR Surgical (NASDAQ:STAA), Becton Dickinson, Steris (NYSE:STE) and Integra Lifesciences Holdings (NASDAQ:IART).